Skip to content

 Additional Information

-Diaper rash products can often be found in diaper bags or on changing tables.
+Often, diaper rash products are in diaper bags or on changing tables.
 It is a product that most children have seen many times and they can easily take off the lid to taste the product.

-Diaper rash ointment is not toxic so the small amount that a child usually eats will not make your child sick.
-However, it is not actually food, either, so the tube or jar is printed with instructions to call your Poison Center in case a child eats the product.
+Diaper rash ointment is not toxic, so the small amount that a child usually eats will not make your child sick.
+However, it is not food, so the tube or jar will have instructions on the label to call your Poison Center in case a child eats the product.

-If a small child stuffs a large amount of a diaper rash product into their mouth it could make them gag or choke.
-If your child is choking on a diaper rash product, dial 911 right away for help!
+When a small child stuffs a large amount of a diaper rash product into their mouth it could make them gag or choke.
+Immediately dial 911 for help if your child is choking on a diaper rash product!

 Take The Missouri Poison Center With You